bluedynamics/kup.bsp.mosaic/README.rst

 This is an example addon for Mosaic customization on Plone 5.1.x

-Hint :look at the commit history and diffs.
+Hint: look at the commit history and its diffs.

 Features
 --------

+- Installs Mosaic.
-- set ``mosaic_layout`` as default for Document
+- Sets Mosaic's ``layout_view`` as default for Document.
-- custom site layout for Document
+- Create a custom site layout for Document.
-- switch off default Document layout
+- Switch off default Document layout.

 Installation